Australia & Pacific Science Foundation (ASPF) Grants

 Location of project: Australia and New Zealand, Melanesia, Tonga

-Location of residency: Australia and New Zealand, Melanesia, TongaView website Save Need help writing this grant?
+Location of residency: Australia and New Zealand, Melanesia, TongaView website Save

 In the early 1960s a group of benefactors established the New Guinea Biological Foundation and invested trust funds in a cocoa plantation at Arawa, Bougainville.
 This foundation funded a variety of projects aimed at the promotion, advancement and study of biological science in all its branches.
 Later, in 1985, another foundation was formed in addition to the New Guinea Biological Foundation, to broaden the geographic location of projects to Australia and other countries in the southwest Pacific.